redhat-openshift-ecosystem/opct/docs/user.md

 #### Setup MachineConfigPool for upgrade tests <a name="standard-env-setup-mcp"></a>

-**Note**: The `MachineConfigPool` should be created only when the execution mode (`--mode`) is `upgrade`.
+**Note**: The `MachineConfigPool` should be created only when the OPCT execution mode (`--mode`) is `upgrade`.
 If you are not running upgrade tests, please skip this section.

 One `MachineConfigPool`(MCP) with the name `opct` must be created, selecting the dedicated node labels.
-The MCP must be paused, thus the node running the validation environment will not be restarted while the cluster is upgrading, avoiding disruptions to the Conformance results.
+The MCP must be `paused`, thus the node running the validation environment will not be restarted while the cluster is upgrading, avoiding disruptions to the conformance results.

 You can create the `MachineConfigPool` by running the following command: